-Encourage physical activity for at least 3 hours every day and about 12 hours sleep
+10. Encourage physical activity for at least 3 hours every day and about 12 hours sleep

-All activity such as active play inside and outside, walking, running and dancing counts.
-Limit TV and other screen time like tablets to just 1 hour a day.
+All activity such as active play inside or outside, walking, running and dancing counts.
+Limit TV and other screen time like computers to just 1 hour a day.